 Recovery is about building a life worth living.
 It’s about finding out who you are and celebrating that.
 Allowing yourself to be whoever and whatever you are, however weird that is.
 Shame tells us that we’re unacceptable and then we spend so much energy trying to become acceptable.
 I had to learn to sidestep the shame and just get on and be me.
 I had to learn to tell shame where to go, rather than allowing it to control me and to boss my life.
 And I think that starts with accepting yourself, weirdness and all.
 I’m glad, of course, now that I did!

-CS: Yes.
-And so for me, finding out what I enjoy doing, and then actually doing it – that’s been massive.
+So abuse makes us feel unworthy of enjoyment, and so for me, finding out what I enjoy doing, and then actually doing it – that’s been massive.
 I had to get over that belief that I didn’t deserve good things, and I had to get over the belief that having good things was selfish.
 There was that kind of survivor guilt too – how can I enjoy good things, when other people are still suffering?
 But what I eventually realised was that I’m no use to anyone if I’m not in a good place myself.
 Self-care, looking after myself, living a full life – it’s absolutely essential.
-You know, we have to fit our oxygen mask before we help others – that kind of idea.
+You know, we have to fit our oxygen mask before we help others – it’s that kind of idea.

-CS: Well it didn’t just happen.
+But change didn’t just happen.
 I used to bemoan the fact that there weren’t good things in my life, as if that confirmed the belief that I didn’t deserve them.
 And so the leap I had to make was to realise that good things will only happen in my life if I plan them.
 They won’t just turn up on my doorstep.
 And I think that’s part of the shift into adult life from childhood.
 When we’re children, on Christmas Day – if we have a good enough family – then we wake up and the presents are just there.
 It’s as if by magic that they appear.
-That’s what the whole narrative around Santa is all about.
+That’s the whole narrative around Santa, what that’s all about.
 And I think we can take that belief into adulthood.
 That good stuff will just appear.

 But you know if you’re a parent how much time and effort and expense you put into Christmas to make it a magical time for your kids.
-You know full well that you’ve had to work hard and save up for presents, then you’ve had to buy them, you have to wrap them.
+You know full well that you’ve had to work hard and save up for presents, that you’ve had to buy them, you’ve had to wrap them.
 You have to go to a lot of effort.
 And in the meanwhile, often no-one is buying any presents for you!

 So we have to actually plan for good things.
 We can’t get to the weekend, and sit around feeling miserable because we’re not doing anything.
 We have to plan these things in advance.
 We have to plan them ahead of time.
 If we enjoy football, we’ve got to order Sky Sports or we’ve got to book some tickets or whatever.
 And we have to earn the money to pay for it.
 There’s a cost to it – it’s not just there for us, under the Christmas tree.
 If we want to have positive new experiences, then we have to book a holiday if we want to travel.
 We’ve got to book flights and accommodation.
 It’s actually a lot of work.
 It’s a lot of effort.
 But if we don’t put in that effort, then it won’t happen.

-CS: Yes, and that was me too.
-Even if I were doing something nice, I almost had this sense of wishing that it was over, so that I could relax again, knowing that nothing bad had happened.
+And this was a real aha moment for me because, like a lot of survivors, I’d tended to only ever dread the future, not look forward to it.
+Even if I were doing something nice, I almost had this sense of wishing that it were over, so that I could relax again, knowing that nothing bad had happened.
 Everything was laced with dread.

-CS: I think probably a key to it was that I learned to be ‘mindful’.
+And I think probably a key to tackling that was that I learned to be ‘mindful’.
 By that I mean that I learned to notice that I was feeling dread, that I was expecting bad stuff to happen, and I very gently learned to reassure myself that it was going to be alright.
 I started this stream of self-talk in my head to soothe myself, to reassure myself.